chippers/blog/content/thing/tauri-params.md

 ```

 [`Tag`] and [`MenuId`] represent string-able types, which is important to keep in mind in the future.
 The trait
-was [sealed] to allow us to expand (not change) the trait in the future without breaking changes.
-You had to use the
+was [sealed] to allow us to expand (not change) the trait in the future without causing breaking changes.
+You had to use
-builder to actually set the types, which became tedious over time.
+the builder to actually set the types, which became tedious over time.
 For example, the `Default` implementation:

 ```rust
 /// Make `Wry` the default `Runtime` for `Builder`